input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 #### 4.2.3 Grinding Window

-The simplest and most naive grinding attack occurs when an adversary controls the last ρ blocks of an epoch.
+The simplest and most naive grinding attack occurs when an adversary controls the last $`\rho`$ blocks of an epoch.
-In this scenario, the adversary can decide whether or not to publish a block and its associated VRF value, leading to $`2^ρ`$ potential seed values.
+In this scenario, the adversary can decide whether or not to publish a block and its associated VRF value, leading to $`2^\rho`$ potential seed values.
-At first glance, this seems impractical, as the adversary only has polynomial time—ρ blocks—to compute an exponential number of values.
+At first glance, this seems impractical, as the adversary only has polynomial time—$`\rho`$ blocks—to compute an exponential number of values.
 However, a more refined analysis reveals that the window of opportunity is even more restricted.

-Since blocks must be published within a specific slot, the adversary has, on average, a single block duration—currently 20 seconds—to compute the $`2^ρ`$ possible seed values.
+Since blocks must be published within a specific slot, the adversary has, on average, a **single slot duration**—which is $`\frac{1}{f}`$ seconds—to compute the $`2^\rho`$ possible seed values.
 After this period, the first block they control is effectively "set"—it is either published or not.
-This means that after this decision, they only have $`2^{ρ-1}`$ values to compute and choose from.
+This means that after this decision, they only have $`2^{\rho-1}`$ values to compute and choose from.
 Consequently, the window of opportunity follows a funnel-like structure: the number of potential seed values decreases as time progresses.

-A more sophisticated attack arises when the adversary controls a majority of the last blocks, say ρ out of the last $`2ρ-1`$ blocks.
+A more sophisticated attack arises when the adversary controls a majority of the last blocks, say $`\rho`$ out of the last $`2\rho -1`$ blocks.
-In this case, the adversary can refrain from publishing any block on the main chain and instead construct a private fork of their ρ blocks.
+In this case, the adversary can refrain from publishing any block on the main chain and instead construct a private fork of their $`\rho`$ blocks.
 Since they control more blocks, their fork will be adopted as the main chain due to the longest-chain rule.
-This gives the adversary significantly more time—$`2ρ-1`$ block durations—to compute the same number of seed values, $`2^ρ`$.
+This gives the adversary significantly more time—$`(2\rho -1) \times \frac{1}{f}`$ seconds—to compute the same number of seed values, $`2^\rho`$.

 Moreover, because this fork remains private until revealed, the adversary is not constrained by slot timing and can utilize the entire duration to optimize their choice.
 As a result, the window of opportunity is both larger and constant.
-This scenario is also more likely to occur than controlling the last consecutive ρ blocks.
+This scenario is also more likely to occur than controlling the last consecutive $`\rho`$ blocks.

 ### 4.3 Grinding Power Computational Feasibility